SB-3735

 Plain Language

-Ed-tech operators may not sell or rent student information or data — including covered information or any other person's information collected for K-12 school purposes.
-Separately, operators may not permit AI to train on covered information unless the training is for K-12 school purposes or to improve the operability and functionality of the operator's own service.
-The sale/rent prohibition has a narrow carve-out for corporate acquisitions where the successor entity continues to comply with the Act.
-The definition of covered information has been expanded to include data gathered through AI and digital replicas.
+Ed-tech operators may not sell or rent student information or data — including covered information — or any other person's information collected for K-12 school purposes.
+A narrow exception exists for corporate acquisitions if the successor complies with the Act.
+Separately, operators may not permit AI to train on covered information unless the training is for K-12 school purposes or to improve operability and functionality of the operator's service.
+This creates a strict purpose-limitation regime: student data collected in the K-12 context is locked to educational purposes, and AI training on that data is similarly restricted.
+The definition of 'covered information' now expressly includes data gathered through AI and digital replicas.

 Statutory Text